Gixx/worstpractice.github.io/_posts/2019-09-26-what_am_i_doing.md

 categoryLabel: 'General'
 tags:   [personal]
 tagLabels: ['Personal']
-excerpt: 'It like a professional suicide.
+excerpt: 'It is like a professional suicide.
 I decided to share my thoughts in various IT-related topics.
 Maybe a good idea, maybe not.
 The people of the Internet will judge me.'
 summary: ''
 review: true
 ---